ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker.md

 }];
 ```

 The `self` will work only if you have declared the callback functions in the same class as you are creating the Emitter from.
+Otherwise you will need to pass in the target for the class in which you have defined these functions.

 <a name="http-request" />
 ### 5.4 Sending HTTP requests